Last Updated on June 11, 2022 by Marc Grill

 The downside is that you can’t move this grill when it’s hot.
 At least not without oven gloves.
 The cleaning process can be easier as there is no removable tray to remove the ash.
 You can also tighten your legs between uses as there is a risk of the grill overturning.

 2. Weber original kettle charcoal

 It has a 360 sq. inch of cooking space, which is spacious enough to cook for a crowd.
-Both the lid and bowl are reinforced with porcelain and the heat-resistant handle is reinforced with glass.
+The lid and bowl are reinforced with porcelain, and the heat-resistant handle is reinforced with glass.
 The top and bottom vents allow easy temperature control, and the lid is tightly sealed, so even smokers can use it.

-There’s not much we don’t like about this grill, but it’s important to keep in mind that the assembly instructions are all visual.
+There’s not much we don’t like about this grill, but it’s important to remember that the assembly instructions are all visual.
 Some people may prefer written instructions.
-These grills can reach very high temperatures, so if you like steaks rare, you should invest in a quality thermometer to prevent overcooking.
+These grills can reach very high temperatures, so if you like rare steaks, you should invest in a quality thermometer to prevent overcooking.